aidanlowrie/text-mining-project/README.md

 5. Knowledge Graph?
 (Need to look into this still).
 - https://www.kaggle.com/code/pavansanagapati/knowledge-graph-nlp-tutorial-bert-spacy-nltk#BERT:-Bidirectional-Encoder-Representations-from-Transformers
 - (I have linked to this because I think it might be a useful resource for us to look at.)

+Keyword extraction keybert --> plug in biobert to keybert.
+--> PubMedBert?